Cookie755233/pcc-autocheck/README.md

 - **Keyword-based Subscription**: Subscribe to tenders by adding keywords of interest
 - **Automatic Tender Fetching**: Automatically checks for new tenders from the government procurement API
 - **Kanban Board View**: Organize tenders in an intuitive board layout
+- **Timeline Visualization**:
+  - Interactive chronological view of all tenders by keyword
+  - Horizontally scrollable timeline with sticky headers
+  - Color-coded tender types for easy identification
+  - Zoom and filter controls for exploring tender data
+  - Detailed hover cards with tender information
+  - Monthly/yearly view options for different time scales
+  - Support for highlighting important tenders
 - **Real-time Processing Logs**:
   - Detailed color-coded logs showing search progress
   - Visual indicators for new, updated, and existing tenders